nirvana-msu/yii2-prettyphoto/README.md

 PrettyPhoto::end();
 ```
+Content links do not require the `rel="prettyPhoto"` attribute; this is added by the widget.

 ##License and Attribution

 Released under GPL-2.0 license, same as underlying [prettyPhoto](http://www.no-margin-for-errors.com/projects/prettyphoto-jquery-lightbox-clone/) plugin.

 Inspired by [Yii 1.1: prettyphoto](http://www.yiiframework.com/extension/prettyphoto/) extension.